There is no better way to explore the heart of Australia than on a family road trip from Sydney to Uluru.

 One of the first things you should do is explore the breathtaking Uluru-Kata Tjuta National Park.
 As Uluru is a sacred site of immense cultural significance to Indigenous locals, climbing The Rock is seen as disrespectful (it was banned outright in October 2019).
 However, you can embark on a mesmeric walk around its base or venture into the fascinating domes of Kata Tjuta.

 You should also take the opportunity to witness the ethereal beauty of Uluru at sunrise and sunset.
-At these times, the rock transforms into an incredible display of colors.
+At these times, the rock transforms into an incredible display of colours.

 Another must-do activity is the ‘Delight in the Sounds of Silence Dinner‘.
 Doing this will enable you to enjoy a gourmet meal under the stars, which showcases the best of local produce while learning about the celestial wonders from an imminent astronomer.

 Immersing yourself in the Indigenous culture of the Anangu people is also recommended.
 The best way to do this is to join tours led by Aboriginal guides, where you discover ancient stories and legends.
-Additionally, take the opportunity to engage with Aboriginal art by visiting art centers and attending cultural performances to deepen your understanding of the local traditions.
+Take the opportunity to engage with Aboriginal art by visiting art centres and attending cultural performances to deepen your understanding of the local traditions.

 Additionally, don’t miss the Field of Light art installation, where countless illuminated spheres create a breathtaking spectacle in the desert.

 Lastly, you should also take the chance to experience the tranquil desert landscape on a camel ride and indulge in stargazing in the brilliant outback sky.